fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 As a cluster admin with MachineDeployment ownership I'd like to understand if my MD is performing a rolling upgrade and why by looking at the MD status/conditions

-> The main signal for MD is performing a rolling upgrade will be `MD.Status.Conditions[UpToDate]` false.
+> The main signal for MD is performing a rolling upgrade will be `MD.Status.Conditions[UpToDate]`.

 > At least in the first iteration there won't be a signal at MD level about why rollout is happening, because controlled machines might
 > have different reasons why they are not UpToDate (and the admin can check those conditions by looking at single machines).